torok839098/plastic-pollution/README.md

      ![Top 1000 locations that contribute to Plastic Pollution in oceans](https://github.com/mjardinico/plastic-pollution/blob/main/Resources/top_1000_river_inputs.png)

 3. Create interactive charts that displays years, location from a dropdown menu using JavaScript and D3.js.
+Refer to codes inside `static/`, `templates/` folders
     ![](https://github.com/mjardinico/plastic-pollution/blob/main/Resources/Flask_app_img.png)

-4. Enhance visualization of page using CSS file in static.
+4. Enhance visualization of page using CSS file in `static/` folder.
 Insert JavaScript file and CSS file into HTML.

-5. Render HTML within the Flask app file.
+5. Render HTML within the Flask app file `app.py`.
 JS and CSS files must be in static folder and HTML file must be in templates folder.

-6. Option: Add an extra plastic bag counter being produced worldwide as of current date.
+6. Using the `counter.css` in `static/` and `counter.html` in `templates/` add `<iframe>` to create the plastic bag counter being produced worldwide.
     [Plastic Bag Counter Produced Worldwide](https://plastic-pollution-1b0465c24684.herokuapp.com/bagcounter)